Greening Your Shoreline Banner

 A beach cove is a small beach on a portion of a property with hard structural features, like wood, rocks, or a bulkhead, on both sides.
 Beach coves provide an area for beach activities, as well as benefits to fish and wildlife, and they are among the most popular Green Shoreline approach in Lake Washington.

-Considerations for beach coves are similar to full beach restoration (see above), and include:
+Considerations for beach coves are similar to full beach restoration, and include:

 Special care should be taken in the design to minimize erosion at the transition from beach to bulkhead.
 Possible approaches to minimizing this erosion include sloping the ends of the bulkhead or adding extra gravel below the water line to prevent undercutting of the bulkhead.